 Bake cooks with heat that rises from the oven bottom.
 The heat and air circulate naturally in the oven.
 Follow baking recommendations for best results.
+The oven and oven on indicator light will cycle on and off to maintain the set temperature.

-The oven can be programmed to bake at any temperature from 170°F to 550°F (77°C to 288°C).
+The oven can be programmed to bake at any temperature from 170°F to 500°F (77°C to 260°C).
 The factory preset automatic bake temperature is 350°F (177°C).